Journalism's Battles Are On Display In Jill Abramson's 'Merchants Of Truth'

 Abramson is deeply concerned about journalistic integrity, especially the thinning line between business and editorial sides of news outlets.
 But, even so, she makes a surprising number of errors in her own work here.
 Many of these are quiet but revealing omissions of context.

-In a passage about the ethical danger of BuzzFeed's use of native advertising, Abramson includes a damning quote from BuzzFeed founder Jonah Peretti: "I enjoy working in morally ambiguous spaces."
+In a passage about the ethical danger of BuzzFeed's use of native advertising, Abramson includes a damning quote from BuzzFeed co-founder Jonah Peretti: "I enjoy working in morally ambiguous spaces."
 But the quote isn't from 2013, as she claims, nor is it about native advertising.
 It is from a 2006 interview in the Brooklyn magazine Stay Free!, and Peretti was talking about a completely different, pre-BuzzFeed project.

 At another point, she argues that the information overload of the Internet age makes Americans ultimately less informed.
 As evidence, she cites a 2007 Pew study that "found that the share of Americans who could name the vice president had dropped 5 percent from 1987."
 But the report also says that Americans are now slightly more able to answer questions about national politics.
 In other words, according to Pew, "On average, today's citizens are about as able to name their leaders, and are about as aware of major news events, as was the public nearly 20 years ago."